ItalyStrap/theme-json-generator/README.md

 );
 ```

-As you can see we define `gradient` as `category`, and `gradient` is also the key for value.
+As you can see we define `gradient` as `category`, and `gradient` is also the key for the value.

 Now instead of define the value `gradient` manually `'linear-gradient(160deg,--wp--preset--color--text,
 --wp--preset--color--background)'` we can handle the power of the `CollectionInterface::class` and use a simple
 syntax to define the value we need: `'{{color.text}}'` where the parenthesis `{{` `}}` are used to wrap the value
-name we need, in the example is `text`, in case we need a value from another collection of preset we have to add
+name we want, in the example is `text`, in case we need a value from another collection of preset we have to add
 also the category of the preset with the name separated by a dot like this `color.text`, so the object knows that it
-needs a text value from a color collection, also we need to add the collection of colors to the collection of
+needs a `text` value from a color collection, also we need to add the collection of colors to the collection of
 gradients with this snippet:

 ```php